ruyo003/database/README.md

 # Library Management System

 This script is a library management system designed to effectively manage the inventory of books in a library.
-It utilizes SQLite3 to create tables that store information about available books and borrowed books.
+It utilizes SQLite3 and python to create tables that store information about available books and borrowed books.

 Features: